Connecticut Civilian Conservation Corps Museum

 CCC Museum in Connecticut

-In The Connecticut Civilian Conservation Corps Museum is in the former Administration Building of Camp Conner.
+The Historical Museum of the Civilian Conservation Corps is in the former Administration Building of Camp Conner.
 It has many photos, displays, information and artifacts from CCC camps in Conn. and other states.
 It is located at 166 Chestnut Hill Rd.
 (Rt.
 190) in Stafford Springs, CT.
 The museum is free and open to the public.

 Hours of Operation

-The Connecticut CCC Museum is open Sundays from Memorial Day to Columbus Day from 12 noon to 3 pm.
+The Connecticut CCC Museum is open Saturdays & Sundays from Memorial Day to Columbus Day from 10 noon to 3 pm.
 Call Marty Podskoch for further information.

 The Civilian Conservation Corps Camps Kitchen